Skip to main content

 Deploying a custom function as a utility

-1. Define a Python function encapsulating the tool’s logic.
+1. Define a Python function encapsulating the utility’s logic.

-3. Deploy the tool—it will automatically appear in your dashboard with a unique asset ID and pricing.
+3. Deploy it—it will automatically appear in your dashboard with a unique asset ID and pricing.

 from aixplain.factories import ModelFactory